Gulf Air Flight 771: Bombing

 On 23 September 1983, while on approach to Abu Dhabi, the aircraft experienced an explosive detonation in the baggage compartment.
-The aircraft did not break up mid-air, but a fire broke out immediately afterwards and the passengers are believed to have been killed instantly by asphyxiation.
+The aircraft did not break up mid-air, but a fire broke out immediately afterwards and the passengers are believed to have died quickly from asphyxiation.
 As a result, the aircraft crashed into the desert near Jebel Ali, about 45 km northeast of Abu Dhabi.
 All 112 people on board, including 7 crew members and 105 passengers, were killed in the bombing.

 Investigation

 The report was revealed in September 1987 by British politician Sir Dudley Smith, under pressure from the parents of Lyn Farthing, one of the two British flight attendants who perished in the crash.

 The report included a description of the last moments in the cockpit, including a description of Omani Captain Saoud Al Kindy praying as the plane nose-dived into the desert.
 The report mentioned that everything on board the flight was perfectly normal and voice transcripts showed the crew chatting among themselves.
 One asked the other if he was on duty the next day, to which he replied "No, I've got a day off tomorrow".
 That was followed by a sudden interruption and the recording showed the pilots making a frantic attempt to control the plane.

 The report indicated a bomb in the baggage hold as the primary cause of the accident, due to the following factors: